latracheaziz/latracheaziz/README.md

 ## 👨‍💻 About Me

-I'm a **Computer Science student** at **Institut Supérieur de Gestion de Sousse (ISGS)**, passionate about building scalable and user-friendly web applications.
+I'm a **Business computing student** at **Institut Supérieur de Gestion de Sousse (ISGS)**, passionate about building scalable and user-friendly web applications.
 Currently seeking an **end-of-study internship** to apply and expand my technical expertise in full-stack development.

 - 🎓 Pursuing **Bachelor's Degree in BI Management IT** at ISGS
 - 🌍 Based in **Sousse, Tunisia**